VikingTristan/docker-node/README.md

 ## Get started
 `docker-compose build && docker-compose up`

-### Challenges with node_modules and docker
+### My ongoing challenges with node_modules and docker
 - Scenario 1: If all dependencies are installed within the containers themselves.
-As a host of the containers and as developer with an IDE, how do I get autocompletion when none of the dependencies are on the host?
+As a host of the containers and as developer with an IDE, how do I get autocomplete when none of the dependencies are on the host?
+  - Possible fix: We need to synchronize host machine repo, with the container's directory through Docker volumes.

 - Scenario 2: If developers install dependencies on the host machine, and Docker expects to install dependencies and also copy the application over to its containers, the host dependencies will be copied.
 Which dependencies are the correct ones?
+  - Possible fix: Exclude node_modules from being mounted on volumes?

 - Scenario 3: If project A installs dependencies, and project B requires the same dependencies, can project B use project A's dependencies?
+  - Possible fix: Mount project a into a shared volume.
+Then use volume_from on project A. (Maybe with read only rights)

 - Scenario 4: Hot module reloading for frontend devs.
 Since all the packages will be on the container, and we're running libraries such as webpack from the container, will the libraries notice changes in code on the host and reload the app?